rakeshthota234/Obesity-prediction-app/obesity-app/README.md

 # OBESITY RISK PREDICTION

-Obesity Risk Prediction is an application that uses a `React UI` powered by a simple `Flask API Server`. **React** is a popular Javascript library for coding user interfaces baked by Facebook and Flask is a leading web framework written in Python.
+Obesity Risk Prediction is an application that uses a `React UI` powered by a simple `Flask API Server`. **React** is a popular Javascript library for coding user interfaces and Flask is a leading web framework written in Python.

 <br />